B2B SaaS VC Funding Exceeded $75B. Most Founders Are Still Guessing Their GTM.

 Scenario B — Evidence-backed GTM.
 Before hiring AEs, the company invests 90 days in structured market intelligence: bottom-up TAM/SAM/SOM, competitive positioning on buyer-relevant dimensions, value proposition mapped to Jobs-To-Be-Done, pricing validated against willingness-to-pay research, and a stage-gated sales process with documented discovery questions.
 When AEs are hired, they operate within a system.
 Win rates converge at 18–22%.
 Pipeline is predictable.
 At month 12, ARR is $2.8M.

 The difference between those scenarios isn't talent.
 It's methodology.
+Organizations with dedicated sales enablement functions achieve win rates 10–15% higher than those without, and Gartner's own playbook research finds structured sales methodology can lift performance by up to 20% (Gartner, 2024a).
 And the methodology investment in Scenario B?
 A fraction of one AE's annual compensation.

 Why "After We Hire" Is Too Late